amslemp/Data_Analysis/Advising Foot Traffic/Dupicated Foot Traffic/README.md

 Once again, the data included here, even though it is the advising sign-in sheet, cannot be included in its raw form due to FERPA laws.

-Teh data was pulled from our sign-in sheets and then I cleaned it to be used for analysis.
+The data was pulled from our sign-in sheets and then I cleaned it to be used for analysis.
 The raw form of the data is in no way ready for analysis.
 Missing dates, wrong data formats, and simple 'x' to indicate a category all need to be cleaned and programmed for meaning.

 # Results